 Because the employees and directors who may receive stock option grants and the amount of such grants are determined by the Board or the Committee from time to time, it is not possible to state the names or positions of, or the number of options that may be granted to, such employees and directors of the Company and its subsidiaries.
-However, the maximum number of shares of Common Stock that may subject to awards granted to any one individual over the life of the Plan is currently 1,000,000, and will be increased, if the Amendment is approved, to 1,500,000.
-One effect of that increase will be to permit the Company to grant additional options under the Plan options to purchase an aggregate of 754,999 shares, of which 185,000 are part of the group of contingent grants subject to shareholder approval under the Amendment.
-The Amendment also clarifies that options that are canceled, expire, or are surrendered without exercise, are not counted against that limit.
+However, the maximum number of shares of Common Stock that may subject to awards granted to any one individual over the life of the Plan is 1,500,000.